 Students will be graded for most of the courses according to the above grading system.
-However, there are some courses, particularly compulsory audit course registered with a HW status are without grades.
+However, there are some courses, particularly compulsory audit courses registered with a HW status, that are without grades.
 For these courses, students will obtain a 'HL' (Pass) or 'HG' (Fail) status.
-Compulsory audit course earn credit toward a degree but not grade points.
+Compulsory audit courses earn credit toward a degree but not grade points.

-Academic Standing
+2. Academic Standing